Keyboard shortcuts

 # clients, because a code request for this flow will actually create

 # cached data.
-If this would happen on an unrestricted, open endpoint,
+If this happened on an unrestricted, open endpoint,

 # the application could easily be DoS'ed.